MarcoABarrera/Federated-Machine-Learning/README.md

 ```bash
 python results_clients_withoutSEEDS.py.
 ```
-Its important that you are indise the correct repository to run the python codes!
+**Note:** Its important that you are indise the correct repository to run the python codes!

+Once you run any of the files that start with "results......py", the simulated data will be saved inside the "results" folder.
+This data can be visualized by running the codes inside the python plotting folder.
+The plots will be later saved in "plots" folder.